Miles Davis: Early life

-According to Davis, "By the age of 12, music had become the most important thing in my life."
+In his autobiography, Davis stated, "By the age of 12, music had become the most important thing in my life."
 On his thirteenth birthday his father bought him a new trumpet, and Davis began to play in local bands.
 He took additional trumpet lessons from Joseph Gustat, principal trumpeter of the St. Louis Symphony Orchestra.
 Davis would also play the trumpet in talent shows he and his siblings would put on.

 In 1941, the 15-year-old attended East St. Louis Lincoln High School, where he joined the marching band directed by Buchanan and entered music competitions.
 Years later, Davis said that he was discriminated against in these competitions due to his race, but he added that these experiences made him a better musician.
-When a drummer asked him to play a certain passage of music, and he couldn't do it, he began to learn music theory.
+When a drummer asked him to play a certain passage of music, and he could not do it, he began to learn music theory.
 "I went and got everything, every book I could get to learn about theory."
 At Lincoln, Davis met his first girlfriend, Irene Birth (later Cawthon).
 He had a band that performed at the Elks Club.
 Part of his earnings paid for his sister's education at Fisk University.
 Davis befriended trumpeter Clark Terry, who suggested he play without vibrato, and performed with him for several years.

 With encouragement from his teacher and girlfriend, Davis filled a vacant spot in the Rhumboogie Orchestra, also known as the Blue Devils, led by Eddie Randle.
 He became the band's musical director, which involved hiring musicians and scheduling rehearsal.
 Years later, Davis considered this job one of the most important of his career.
 Sonny Stitt tried to persuade him to join the Tiny Bradshaw band, which was passing through town, but his mother insisted he finish high school before going on tour.
 He said later, "I didn't talk to her for two weeks.
 And I didn't go with the band either."
 In January 1944, Davis finished high school and graduated in absentia in June.
 During the next month, his girlfriend gave birth to a daughter, Cheryl.

-In July 1944, Billy Eckstine visited St. Louis with a band that included Art Blakey, Dizzy Gillespie, and Charlie Parker.
+In July 1944, Billy Eckstine visited St. Louis with a band that included Art Blakey, Dizzy Gillespie and Charlie Parker.
 Trumpeter Buddy Anderson was too sick to perform, so Davis was invited to join.
 He played with the band for two weeks at Club Riviera.
 After playing with these musicians, he was certain he should move to New York City, "where the action was".
 His mother wanted him to go to Fisk University, like his sister, and study piano or violin.
 Davis had other interests.